TO: David J. Gross, Professor of Physics, Kavli Institute for Theoretical Physics, University of California, Santa Barbara

 Science writer, Natalie Wolchover, comments, “…desperate times call for desperate measures,” then quotes you from the December 7, 2015 conference at Ludwig Maxmillan University, “Fundamental physics faces a problem — one dire enough to call for outsiders’ perspective.
 I’m not sure that we don’t need each other at this point in time.”

 I know you were not thinking about high school people when you made your comment, yet I hope you might encourage (or correct) a growing-but-small group of high school teachers and students who have taken on the universe by simply doubling the Planck base units, and each result, over and over and over again.
-Our chart has over 202 columns, over 1000 simple calculations, whereby we start with the Planck units and go to the current age of the Universe and size of the universe.
+Our chart has about 202 columns, over 1000 simple calculations, whereby we start with the Planck units and go to the current age of the Universe and size of the universe.
 We began by working with simple geometries and the simplest numbers and concepts that we could attempt to understand.
 We’ve been at it since December 2011.

 At that time we did not know about Kees Boeke and his base-10 scale of the universe.
 We were studying a tetrahedron with its embedded octahedron.
 We were observing the parts-whole relations — the four half-sized tetrahedrons and an octahedron within each tetrahedron and the six half-sized octahedrons and eight tetrahedrons within each octahedron.